krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 ### Inserting elements

 Array elements are tightly packed in memory, with no space available to accommodate additional data between them.
-Illustrated in Figure below, inserting an element in the middle of an array requires shifting all subsequent elements back by one position to create room for the new element.
+As illustrated in the figure below, inserting an element in the middle of an array requires shifting all subsequent elements back by one position to create room for the new element.

 ![Array element insertion example](array.assets/array_insert_element.png)